In this post, I’m outlining my best tips for learning how to make money on Facebook marketplace, using the shipping feature.

 If you have a lot of time and things to sell, or wanted to learn how to flip items for a profit- you could definitely scale up your income.
 It’s really up to you!

-How to start listing shipping-only items on Marketplace
+How to ship on Facebook Marketplace

 The process is pretty straightforward.